Advantages of Tests:

 Types of Test:

-- Short-answer, objective questions.
-These may be short definitions, identifications, or multiple-choice (which are not to be distained).
+Short-answer, objective questions.
+These may be short definitions, identifications, or multiple-choice.
 They are easy to grade and can be used to cover a lot of content, but focus primarily on memorization and can lend themselves to cheating (Clegg and Cashin).
 Steve Daniel of Texas A&M has a list with with over 1000 (scroll to appropriate section).

-- Combinations.
+Combinations.
 Many people combine short-answer and essay questions, and as you will see from the examples, there are dozens of different ways to test.
-Please submit tests that could be helpful to your colleagues.

 Helping Students to Study: